Nationals vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Sandy Alcantara (2-5) will take to the mound for the Marlins and make his 14th start of the season.
+- Braxton Garrett (2-2) will take the mound for the Marlins, his 13th start of the season.

-- He has earned a quality start four times in 13 starts this season.
+- In 12 starts this season, he's earned a quality start in one of them.

-- Alcantara will look to finish five or more innings for the 11th start in a row.
+- Garrett will look to finish five or more innings for the eighth start in a row.

-- He has finished one appearance without allowing an earned run in 13 chances this season.
+- He has made 13 appearances and finished three of them without allowing an earned run.

 |Opponent